Updates: Colleges & Business Units | Commercial Outlets and Nurseries

 The Pearson Level 5 Diploma in Education and Training is a two-year programme leading to a nationally recognised Level 5 teaching qualification.
 It prepares trainee teachers and trainers to teach in a wide range of contexts across the Further Education and Training sectors.
+We are recruiting for students to start in September 2023.

 The qualification can meet the needs of a range of trainee teachers and trainers, including: